ZazerConer/Video-Player-with-Playlist/README.md

 # Video Player with Playlist

-Playlist on the bottom video player
+Playlist media on the bottom video

 # Works for: